 “I killed a Unity representative,” Drys said.

-“No. I only flew over the Island.
-Unity thought I was stealing secrets.”
+“No. I flew too near the Island.
+Unity thought I was stealing secrets.
+Sent a dragon after me.”

 “Oh,” Maebhe said.

 Drys turned to face her, walking backwards in order to do so.
 “You sound disappointed,” they teased.
-“Would you rather I’d killed a Unity representative?”
+“Would you rather I’d really killed someone?”

 Maebhe opened her mouth to respond, but then her eyes widened.
 “Drys!”
-She gasped, just as Drys ran into a tree.
+She gasped as Drys ran into a tree.

 Drys took a dazed step back, turning to look at the tree trunk in surprise.
-None of them had noticed it there seconds before, but there it stood.
+None of them had noticed it there seconds before.
 The tree trunk—the crooked, furry tree trunk—moved.
-It moved several feet back, a cloven hoof bigger than Drys’ head silent as it struck the ground.
-The matching trunk beside it moved as well.
+It shifted several feet back, a cloven hoof bigger than Drys’ head striking the ground with a soft thud.
+The matching trunk beside it moved back as well.

-With growing horror, Maebhe realized they weren’t tree trunks at all.
+With growing horror, Maebhe lifted her gaze.
+They weren’t tree trunks at all.
 They were legs.
 Drys looked up at the same moment the owner of the legs bent to examine him, a flat, alien face ending up only inches from their own.
-Drys yelped and jumped back, accidentally treading on Maebhe’s foot.
+Drys yelped and fell back into Maebhe, accidentally trodding on her foot.
 The creature stood up straight at the noise, what little it had by way of eyebrows drawing together.
-They all stared at each other, Drys backed into Maebhe, the creature with its hand on its chest, offended, and Íde and Kieran watching with open mouths.
+They all stared at each other, Maebhe supporting Drys, the creature with its hand on its chest, and Íde and Kieran watching with open mouths.

 The creature’s face scrunched up as she bared her teeth at Drys.
 It took Maebhe a moment realize she was smiling.
-“I didn’t recognize you, Drys; you’ve been gone so long.”
+“I hardly recognized you, Drys; you’ve been gone so long.”

-Maebhe had never met an oanai in person before, had never even seen photographs.
-She didn’t know a single person in Orean who had.
-Back when Unity formed, some parts of the world had refused to join it.
-Orean was one, Home another.
+When Unity formed following the Great War, some parts of the world had refused to join it.
+Orean was one, Lyryma another.
 Prior to this mess with Alfheim, Unity had at least tolerated Orean, worked with them when they had to.
 Because of Orean’s access to resources in the mountains, Unity felt it was necessary to at least maintain a civil relationship.

 Unity didn’t extend the oanai and fae the same courtesy.
 The oanai were seen as lesser creatures, like the dragons before the Great War.
-It was still common practice to kill an oanai on sight, or at least try.
-Maebhe thought they’d all but gone extinct; apparently, they were merely hiding in Lyryma.
+Standing before one now, Maebhe didn’t know how anyone could think that.

-“Are you bringing them to Home?”
+“Are you bringing them there?”
 Leihlani asked Drys.
 “Why?”

 “Just a stop on the way to Orean.
 They need to get through the forest quickly, so I’m guiding them,” Drys said.
 At Leihlani’s inquisitive head tilt, they provided, “I’m repaying a debt.”

-“Orean is a long journey,” Leihlani said.
+“Orean is a long journey,” Leihlani said without looking back at them.
 “A week, if there are no complications.”

 “Complications?”
 Kieran asked.

-“It’s very nice to make your acquaintance.”
-When Leihlani ducked out of the way of a tree branch, a bird flew out of it and perched on her shoulder, remaining there as Leihlani kept walking.
+“I’m Leihlani,” Leihlani said, her voice like the wind through the ancient trees.
+When she ducked out of the way of a tree branch, a bird flew out of it and perched on her shoulder, remaining there as Leihlani kept walking.
 Leihlani’s ears twitched when the bird chirped, but she didn’t otherwise react.
-“What do your tattoos mean?”
+“What do your tattoos mean?” she asked.

-Maebhe subconsciously reached up to touch her dirin.
+Maebhe subconsciously reached up to touch her birthmarks.

 “They’re not tattoos,” Kieran answered.
 “We’re born like this.”

 The journey after that passed in silence, as Leihlani wasn’t particularly talkative and the others were struggling to keep up with her long strides.
-Almost the entire day had been spent walking before Home was finally in sight.
+Almost the entire day had been spent walking before they finally reached the hidden city.
 When they finally saw it, they forgot their aching feet and their sore limbs.
-They forgot their stress and their fear and felt only wonder.
+They forgot their stress and fear and they felt only wonder.

-They’d been expecting a towering city like Orean or Gallontea.
-Instead, Home was built into a deep crater; the trees cut off abruptly at the crater’s edge, where the grassy forest floor changed to a muddy downhill slope.
-Layers of mist hung above the city, but they could still make out the shapes of Home, how massive it was.
+They’d expected a towering city like Orean or Gallontea.
+Instead, Home was built down, into a sudden, steep valley; the trees cut off abruptly at the valley’s edge, where the grassy forest floor changed to a muddy downhill slope.
+Layers of mist hung above the city, but they could still make out the shape of Home, how massive it was.
 Bigger than Gallontea, bigger than Orean.
 Bigger than both cities combined.

-“How many oanai are there?” Íde asked, voice stained with awe as she stared out at the hundreds of thousands of clay brick buildings built into the crater.
+“How many oanai live here?” Íde asked, voice stained with awe as she stared out at the hundreds of thousands of clay brick buildings.

 “Most of these buildings have been empty since the Great War.
 Our population still hasn’t recovered.”